igum/www.gamer31.ru/wp-content/plugins/contact-form-7/readme.txt

 1. Upload the entire `contact-form-7` folder to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.

-You will find 'Contact' menu in your WordPress admin panel.
+You will find 'Контакты' menu in your WordPress admin panel.

 For basic usage, you can also have a look at the [plugin homepage](http://contactform7.com/).